-You will have all the supports you need in discuss your course work on a one-on-one basis with a specialist trainer through telephone; email; or Skype as you progress through the course, so you won’t feel alone.
+You will have all the support you need in discuss your coursework on a one-on-one basis with a specialist trainer through the telephone; email; or Skype as you progress through the course, so you won’t feel alone.

 Entry and study requirements

 We are committed to seeing you through your course.
 We have determined the following requirements to ensure you have the best chance of successfully completing your course:

 - Current Year 12: Successful completion of Australian Year 12 or equivalent or the Australian Senior VCAL Certificate; or

 - Non-Year12: Completion of post-secondary studies or at least 6 months’ work experience; and